-The emergency regimen is prescribed to suit your child as an individual, it is regularly revised and the strength of solution increased with the child's age and weight.
-It is important that the instructions are followed rigidly during illness and the child is able to tolerate the right strength glucose solution given at regular intervals throughout the right strength glucose solution given at regular intervals throughout the day and night.
+The emergency regimen is prescribed to suit your child as an individual, it is regularly revised and the adjusted according to the child's age and weight.
+It is important that the instructions are followed rigidly during illness and the child is able to tolerate the regimen throughout the day and night.